 Coach Matt is not only an advocate for women's basketball, but for community colleges.
 He's on the Solano Community College Hall of Fame committee and serves as the CCCWBCA Treasurer and Past President.
-He's on the CCCWBCA Executive Board and serves as the District 8 National Coach of the Year representative for the WBCA.
+He's on the CCCWBCA Executive Board and has served as the National Coach of the Year representative for the WBCA.

 Coach Matt is also a member of the WBCA and attends the NCAA Women's Final Four developing relationships with four-year coaches across the country.

-Borchert is the middle of three children; his sisters are Bonnie and Debbie..
-Coach Matt and his wife, Angela, live in Vacaville with their daughters, Diana, 4, and Amy, who was born on July 23, 2009.
+Borchert is the middle of three children; his sisters are Bonnie and Debbie.
+Coach Matt and his wife, Angela, live in Vacaville with their daughters, Diana, 9, and Amy, 5.

 Teryl Morrison began his coaching career as head coach at Kennedy High School before moving to Suisun where he continued coaching for several years.
 He started in Solano coaching for the YMCA, NJB Youth Basketball, Fairfield Falcons Football and the Solano Elite Girls AAU Program.
 In addition to Coaching Teryl co-founded Back to Basics Basketball Training and founded the Lady Jr. Falcons AAU Program and the Nor Cal Blaze Boys & Girls Basketball organizations which continue to expand and become a positive experience for the youth in the community.